Italian ironclad Messina: Service history

 Messina was ordered by the Royal Sardinian Navy, but by the time she was laid down at the Regio Cantiere di Castellammare di Stabia (Royal Dockyard in Castellammare di Stabia) on 28 September 1861, much of Italy had unified, creating the Regia Marina (Royal Navy).
 She was launched on 20 December 1864 and completed in February 1867.
 This was too late to see action during the Third Italian War of Independence, which had ended the previous August; Principe di Carignano was the only member of her class to have been completed in time for the war.
 The conflict nevertheless had a significant effect on Messina's career.
 The government lost confidence in the fleet after the defeat at the Battle of Lissa and drastically reduced the naval budget.
 The cuts were so severe that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.

+In 1870, Messina was temporarily grounded in the mouth of the Tiber river.
+She was refloated and repaired by October 1871, at which time the ship was stationed in Naples.
+Her sister Principe di Carignano, the two Formidabile-class ironclads were also stationed in the port, along with a number of other vessels.

 In addition, Messina was rapidly surpassed first by central battery and then turret ships, which rendered the first generation of ironclads with traditional broadside obsolete.
 As a result, Messina was not used in any significant way in her ten years in service.
 In around 1870, the ship's armament was revised to six 10 in guns, four 8 in guns, and eight 164 mm guns.
 In 1880, the Navy struck Messina from the list of ships and broke her up for scrap.
 The Navy discarded both of her sisters, along with the ironclad Re di Portogallo between 1875 and 1880 to remove the cost of maintaining them from the naval budget, as part of an effort to reduce the financial impact of the new Duilio and Italia-classes then under construction.